 - Average Price

 3. Product Tracker

-Product Tracker is a quick snapshot of the sales history of the item, like this cool yoga mat here.
+Product Tracker is one of my favorite Jungle Scout tools.
+It offers is a quick snapshot of the sales history of the item, like this cool yoga mat here.

-Just feed it into this bad boy, and you’ll instantly see rank, sales history, units sold, inventory, and other helpful metrics.
+Just feed it into this bad boy, and you’ll instantly see best seller rank, sales history, units sold, inventory, and other helpful metrics.

 Don’t know if a product is selling?
 Just ask Product Tracker.